Trek: Salkantay to Machu Picchu

 Difficulty: Moderate, one steep climb followed by long descent

-Highlights: This is one of the classic treks in the Sacred valley area, and has been voted one of the Top 25 Treks in the world.
+Highlights: The Salkantay trek is is one of the classic treks in Peru, and has been voted one of the Top 25 Treks in the world.
 Salkantay is a majestic peak of over 6300 meters (20,000 feet!) that was a very important “apu” (mountain) to the Incas.
 It guards the southern approach to Machu Picchu and is a popular alternative route to the Inca Trail.
 No, we won’t drop you off from an airplane but we did include the picture so as to best show the dramatic location of this trip !
-During the trek you will likely have stunning views of the massive glacier of Salkantay and her sister peaks, as well as pass through several different climactic zones, from high alpine down to high jungle, and everything in between.
+During the trek you will likely have stunning views of the massive glacier while we are hiking to Mt.
+Salkantay and her sister peaks, as well as pass through several different climactic zones, from high alpine down to high jungle, and everything in between.
 This is a strenuous trek that passes through high altitude zones of over 14,000 feet – but it is easily done by anyone in reasonably fit condition who is willing to follow the instructions and suggestions of our guides..

 We will pick you up at your hotel in either Cusco or Ollantaytambo to make the drive to Soraypampa, which takes about 4 hours and passes through classic Andean altiplano scenery.
 Along the way we will see some of our first views of Incan and pre-Incan architecture and also a glimpse of the mighty Apurimac river.
 Climbing from the main road up towards Salkantay, the valley is stunningly beautiful and with great views of Mt.
 Salkantay.
 We will have a short hike, followed by our first evenings camp in a peaceful quiet meadow with truly breathtaking views of the glacier.
 For dinner our cooks will prepare a hot meal using fresh local vegetables and other nutritious and tasty food.